 In front of Kaaba, every Muslim is one and the same no matter how good, rich, or sinful they are.
-Aidiladha reminds them of this, and strengthen the persaudaraan (brotherhood) among the Muslims.
+Aidiladha reminds them of this, and strengthens the persaudaraan (brotherhood) among Muslims.

 But if one decides not to perform the sacrifice because of the lack of understanding of the underlying message, then the spirit of celebrating Aidiladha will simply be absent.

 Looking at this in the religious context, Muslims are forbidden to fast on the 1st of Syawal (the first day of hari raya Aidilfitri), but they are forbidden to fast on 10, 11, 12, and 13 Zulhijjah during Aidiladha.

 The duration to perform the encouraged religious duty, which is sacrificing animals, is longer with these four days.
 Takbir can also be recited for four nights straight, and the sacrificed meat can be distributed to the poor and deserving people.

 But sacrificing animals such as cows, goats, and camels is not a compulsory religious duty unlike fasting in Ramadan.
 Thus, many people overlook the true meaning of Aidiladha when they decide not to perform the sacrifice and let the day go to waste.

 The reality is, animals are not the only thing that can be sacrificed on Aidiladha.
 The word ‘sacrifice’ (korban) goes beyond slaughtering cows and lambs.